Skip to content

 = Overview of the Gateway API

-The Gateway API is an open source, community-managed, Kubernetes networking mechanism that focuses on routing within the transport layer, L4, and the application layer, L7, for clusters.
-There are many implementations of Gateway API by a link:https://gateway-api.sigs.k8s.io/implementations/[variety of vendors].
+The Gateway API is an open source, community-managed, Kubernetes networking mechanism.
+It focuses on routing within the transport layer, L4, and the application layer, L7, for clusters.
+A variety of vendors offer many link:https://gateway-api.sigs.k8s.io/implementations/[implementations of Gateway API].

-The project is an effort to provide a standardized, vender-neutral, ecosystem by using a portable API with broad community support.
+The project is an effort to provide a standardized ecosystem by using a portable API with broad community support.
 By integrating Gateway API functionality into the Ingress Operator, it enables a networking solution that aligns with existing community and upstream development efforts.

 The Gateway API extends the functionality of the Ingress Operator to handle more granular cluster traffic and routing configurations.
-These capabilities let you create instances of Gateway APIs custom resource definitions (CRDs).
-For {product-title} clusters, these resources include:
+With these capabilities, you can create instances of Gateway APIs custom resource definitions (CRDs).
+For {product-title} clusters, the Ingress Operator creates the following resources:

 Gateway:: This resource describes how traffic can be translated to services within the cluster.
 For example, a specific load balancer configuration.

 ReferenceGrant:: This resource enables cross-namespace references.
-For example, it lets routes forward traffic to backends located in a different namespace.
-This resource is created by the Ingress Operator for the cluster.
+For example, it enables routes to forward traffic to backends that are in a different namespace.

 Copy link